 Especially considering the entry is only a max of €7.50 per person (Special discounted rates are available for Kids, Students, and OAP’s).
 They’ve got some great installations that make the visit interesting.

 Visitors get a comprehensive booklet at the entrance (available in many languages), which elaborates on the main attractions with fun and educational facts.
 Look at their fabulous array of authentic antiques that were used during this time period.

 While many of the displays are self-explanatory, information points are plenty all over the property if you need help.
-Their knowledgeable and extremely helpful staff also deserve a special mention; they go out of their way to help you with, well, anything and everything.
+Their knowledgeable and extremely helpful staff also deserve a special mention; they go out of their way to help you.

 Adorable Irish Wolfhounds & Kerry Bog Ponies

 The Irish wolfhounds are definitely the museum’s showstoppers for children.
 In case you’re unfamiliar, Irish wolfhounds are a sight-hound dog breed famous for their size, so much so that they feature in quite a bit of literature.